theapache64/sh/README.md

 wget -O - https://raw.githubusercontent.com/theapache64/sh/master/vscode_insiders_updater_installer.sh -q --show-progress | bash
 ```

-After install, restart the terminal and use it like this
+After the installation, restart the terminal and use it like this

 ```
 code-insiders-update